shahud1/PyAllEars/README.md

 # PyAllEars
 ![logo](https://user-images.githubusercontent.com/17233710/42123523-c11d385a-7c7d-11e8-9393-a3d2a598f6e9.png)

 PyAllEars is a project done for analyzing what people say to measure their sentiment value.
 This was done a means of social media "Eavesdropping".
 In this project we use "Twitter" as thre Social Media platform.
+We also wanted to do it in both Facebook and Twitter.
+However recently they have enforced a very STRICT POLICY on sharing information publicly.

 # In this project out work contain 2 major Methods